petervandenabeele/spelfouten/README.md

 ## Introduction

-As part of my #CoronaSabbatical in May 2020, I tried to use BERT-based models to find "dt"-mistakes and other spelling mistakes in Dutch text.
-In the Dutch language there is a specifiek kind of mistake: "dt-fouten", that is hard to find and avoid.
+As part of my #CoronaSabbatical in May 2020, I tried to use BERT-based models to find "dt"-fouten  and other spelling mistakes in Dutch text.
+In the Dutch language there is a specifiek kind of mistake: "dt-fouten" (translated: "dt"-mistake), that is hard to find and avoid.
 A text with a "dt-fout" looses a lot of its credibility, just for that single reason (and in school it would also lose most, if not all, of its score).

 I used pretrained [RobBERT](https://ipieter.github.io/blog/robbert/) and [BERTje](https://github.com/wietsedv/bertje) Dutch language models and trained a